nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Finding customers

+NOTE: Make sure to use `listc` between test cases.

   1. Test case: `findc n/Alex Yeoh`<br>
      Expected: list of customers with Alex Yeoh in their name will be shown.